wichmann-lab/teamproject-photography/README.md

 ## About the project

-This is the repository for the teamproject course, summer term 2021, working on automating photography manipulation
+This is the repository for the teamproject course, summer term 2021, working on automating photography manipulation.
+The plugin is part of the teamproject of the University of Tübingen.

 ### Who are we?

 We are 4 students at the University of Tübingen and we are all studying computer science.
-The plugin is part of the teamproject of the University of Tübingen.

 Add: